swiftlang/swift/docs/SIL.rst

   Its type variables can be bound with a ``specialize`` instruction to give a value of a *concrete function type* ``$(A...) -> R``.

-SIL classifies types into additional subgroups based on ABI stability:
+SIL classifies types into additional subgroups based on ABI stability and generic constraints:

 - *Loadable types* are types with a fully exposed concrete representation: